The Most Incredible People Are Often the Most Overlooked.

 What if this didn’t have to be endless to be effective?

-Around that time, I was deep in my “I need to absorb everything” phase — taking course after course (some very helpful, some… we’ll just say they taught me something 😉 ).
+Around that time, I was deep in my “I need to learn everything” phase — taking course after course (some very helpful, some… we’ll just say they taught me something 😉 ).

 And then I came across Jana O. Media’s High-Leverage Content approach.